 The person to follow is Jesus.

-Here, to follow is the Infinitive Verb, and it is used as an Adjective (it describes the person).
+Here, ‘to follow‘ is the Infinitive Verb, and even though it is a verb, it is used as an Adjective (it describes the person).

 I came here to thank you.

-Here, to thank is the Infinitive Verb, and it is used as an Adverb ( it answers why I came here?).
+Here, ‘to thank’ is the Infinitive Verb, and it is used as an Adverb ( it answers why an action ‘came here‘ occurred ?).

 Let’s discuss another example,